jonrau1/AWS-Libra-Blockchain/Phase 2 - Private Libra Blockchain Network/Readme.md

 22. Configure your AWS CLI by typing in `aws configure` and copying in your Access Key, Secret Access Key and entering in your Region from the previous Stage - you will need this for later to copy out the necessary files into the S3 Bucket you created.
 ![Local Net Step 22](/../screenshots/local-net-screens/Step22.JPG?raw=true "Local Net Step 22")

+**NOTE** *You can also create an EC2 Instance Profile and attach it to EC2 Instances running your Node as well as your Remote Client to avoid having to deal with the AWS CLI, this step is included as it is the most basic for basic Authorization & Authentication into AWS API's*

 23. Change directories (if the Shell script didn't already) to Libra `cd libra` run Libra Swarm to create your own Local Libra Blockchain Network (go make a coffee, this will take awhile) `cargo run -p libra_swarm -- -s`.
 After it finishes, you will be see the Libra CLI `libra%` and above you will be given the location of your Faucet keys (to mint coins) and your Config Files that are needed to connect your Remote Clients into your Private Libra Blockchain Network.
 You can pass additional modifiers such as `-d` to disable logging (and minimize file sizes) or `-n <#>` to specify additional Validators in your Node.
 ![Local Net Step 23](/../screenshots/local-net-screens/Step23.JPG?raw=true "Local Net Step 23")